1981 Philippine presidential election and referendum: Aftermath

 Marcos was inaugurated on June 30, 1981, at the Quirino Grandstand, with then-United States Vice President George H. W. Bush in attendance.
 This is when Bush made the infamous praise for Marcos: "We love your adherence to democratic principles and to the democratic process."

 Barangay elections were indeed held on May 17, 1982.

 On August 21, 1983, Senator Aquino returned from exile in the United States, but was assassinated at Manila International Airport.
-Growing unrest followed, and Marcos was forced to call the snap election of 1986, where UNIDO and Partido Demokratiko Pilipino-Lakas ng Bayan participated and nominated Aquino's widow Corazon Aquino as their standard bearer.
+Growing unrest followed, and Marcos was forced to call the snap election of 1986, where UNIDO and Partido Demokratiko Pilipino–Lakas ng Bayan (PDP–Laban) participated and nominated Aquino's widow Corazon Aquino as their presidential nominee.
 Marcos claimed victory over Aquino despite reports of massive cheating, but he was removed from power a few hours after his oath-taking on February 25, 1986.